orienteerfeed/ofeed-docs/docs/tutorials/ochecklist.md

 ![OK status](/img/tutorials/ochecklist/ochecklist_10_ofeed_ok_status_50proc.jpg)

-You can open log by clicking the Ofeed icon in upper right corner
+You can open log by clicking the `OFeed` icon in upper right corner

 ![OFeed log](/img/tutorials/ochecklist/ochecklist_12_ofeed_upload_log_50proc.jpg)

-## Know issues
-Shifting start window - restart the app
-Non highlisgted start window - restart the app

 # Visualize changes
-OFeed app provides detailed report inside the event administartion (private, so have to be logged in).
+`OFeed` app provides detailed report inside the event administartion (private, so have to be logged in).
 You can easily filter data as you want and need.